JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 The Urantia Papers repeatedly emphasize our need for seeking unbroken personal relationships with our Indwelling Spirit, for consecrating our wills to the doing of God's will, for living our lives in selfless service (as Jesus lived his), and for the bearing of the fruits of the spirit as a critical adjunct.
 Is the conscious ignoring of these affirmations a rejection of God's will?

-"The proof of fraternity with the divine Adjuster consists wholly in the nature and extent of the fruits of the spirit which are yielded in the life experience of the individual believer.
-'By their fruits you shall know them.'"
+“The proof of fraternity with the divine Adjuster consists wholly in the nature and extent of the fruits of the spirit which are yielded in the life experience of the individual believer.
+'By their fruits you shall know them.'”
 (64)

 That quote leaves us with little doubt about a recommended course of action to spread the message.
 The fruits of the spirit are the life reactions of a spirit-led mortal.
-They are "love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, and temperance."
+They are “love, joy, peace, long-suffering, gentleness, goodness, faith, meekness, and temperance.”

 Jesus spent the major portion of his life serving on a person to person basis.
 But when he engaged in public ministry it was with a group—his apostles and the women's corps—and was usually combined with service ministry.